brennanpincardiff/rhiwbina_codeclub_projects/using_github.md

 Commit the changes to this file.

-Create a pull request to ask me (Paul) to pull the changes onto the Rhiwbina Library Code Club site.
+Create a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to ask me (Paul) to pull the changes onto the Rhiwbina Library Code Club site.

 Consider adding a page with some of your own code to showcase your work.
+I think these can be in html or markdown.

 Add a link to the front page so that users can find your page.